CEO Barra calls GM's actions on deadly defect 'unacceptable'

 "There is a difference between a part not meeting specifications and it being defective," Barra responded.

-(Additional reporting by Julia Edwards, writing by Richard Cowan; editing by Karey Van Hall, Tom Brown and G Crosse)
+(Additional reporting by Julia Edwards, writing by Richard Cowan; editing by Karey Van Hall, Tom Brown, G Crosse and Richard Chang)